EvenMoreIrrelevance/spin-vector/README.md

 # spin-vector
-persistent vector with support for insertion in the middle
+Persistent vectors with support for more random operations.